KnowOneActual/beaubremer-blog/posts/the Unknown Art of Freestyle Mic Checking.md

 ---
 title: "The Unknown Art of Freestyle Mic Checking"
-description: "Ever wonder about the "check, one, two" you hear before an event?
+description: "Ever wonder about the check, one, two you hear before an event?
 This post dives into the surprisingly creative world of freestyle mic checking."
 date: 2025-06-13
 layout: "layout.njk"
 ---